MicrosoftDocs/customer-insights/ci-docs/business-units-data-separation.md

 ### Customer profiles, activities, customer measures, intelligence, enrichments
 Access to a customer profile in Customer Insights is governed by which business unit team owns the profile and the Customer Insights role of the user.
 The *Administrator* and *Contributor* roles have access to all profiles regardless of owning business unit team.
 The *Marketing contributor* and *Viewer* roles have access only to customer profiles that belong to their business unit.

 Note that the *Marketing contributor* role has access to only Segments (only *build your own*) and Measures (only *build your own*) in the Customer Insights user interface.
-Click [here](https://learn.microsoft.com/en-us/dynamics365/customer-insights/permissions) for more information about the user roles in Customer Insights.
+Click [here](https://learn.microsoft.com/en-us/dynamics365/customer-insights/permissions) for more information about user roles in Customer Insights.

 > [!NOTE]
    > * The **administrator** and **contributor** roles are highly privledged and **should only be given to users that belong to the *Org/Root* business unit**.
 These users are typically responsible for preparing the data estate, i.e., setting up data sources, business unit data separation rules, unification rules, enrichments, intelligence models etc.